11th Circuit issues a stay on Georgia's abortion law until Supreme Court decision

 The Supreme Court case in question is Dobbs v.
 Jackson Women’s Health Organization, which has the potential to challenge Roe v.
 Wade.
 The case involves a Mississippi abortion law and will be heard by the Supreme Court on Dec.
 1.

-Last Friday, the appellate court heard arguments appealing Georgia’s law, known as the Living Infants Fairness Equality Act, which seeks to prevent abortions after a fetal heartbeat has been detected, typically six weeks into pregnancy, except in special situations.
+The appellate court recently heard arguments appealing Georgia’s law, known as the Living Infants Fairness Equality Act, which seeks to prevent abortions after a fetal heartbeat has been detected, typically six weeks into pregnancy, except in special situations.

 During the arguments, the justices seemed inclined to stay the appeal until the Supreme Court decides on the Mississippi case.